digital-asset/contingent-claims/docs/Lifecycling.md

 ## Lifecycle functionality

-In order to replicate this contract evolution process for a generic contract, we need to address two problems:
+In order to replicate this evolution process for a generic contract, we need to address two problems:

 - given a contract, we need a way to figure out when a relevant event has happened (specifically, the next relevant event date)